By Chris Vivlamore and Tim Tucker

 NHL Commissioner Gary Bettman, speaking earlier in the day on NHL Live, said no deal has been made to move the Thrashers to Winnipeg– and criticized reports of a possible move.
 However, he did not rule out relocation unless someone steps forward to own the team here.

 “We get reports, speculation, that the team’s gone.
 And there’s no deal,” Bettman said.
-“I can tell you that with certainty that there is no
+“I can tell you that with certainty that there is no deal for this

 There is currently just one group in active negotiations with the Atlanta Spirit interested in purchasing the Thrashers and keeping the franchise in Atlanta.